-- granted stock options to purchase an aggregate of 1,455,540 shares of common stock at an exercise price of \$6.77367 per share; - · sold an aggregate of 35,184 shares of its common stock pursuant to option exercises at a price of \$6.77367 per share; and - issued an aggregate amount of 2,441,028 RSUs relating to 2,441,028 shares of common stock.
+- granted stock options to purchase an aggregate of 1,455,540 shares of common stock at an exercise price of \$6.77367 per share; - sold an aggregate of 32,364 shares of its common stock pursuant to option exercises at a price of \$6.77367 per share; and - issued an aggregate amount of 2,441,028 RSUs relating to 2,441,028 shares of common stock.

-None of the foregoing transactions involved any underwriters, underwriters, underwriting discounts or commissions, or any public offering, and the Registrant believes that each such transaction was exempt from the registration requirements of the Securities Act in reliance on either Section 3(a)(9) of the Securities Act, Rule 701 promulgated under the Securities Act, as transactions pursuant to a compensatory benefit plan approved by the Registrant's board of directors, Section 4(a)(2) of the Securities Act, as transactions by an issuer not involving a public offering, or in transactions which did not constitute sales of securities under the Securities Act.
-Each recipient of securities issued in the transactions that were deemed to be exempt in reliance upon Section 4(a)(2) of the Securities Act acquired the securities for investment only and not with a view to, or for resale in connection with, any distribution thereof, and appropriate legends were affixed to the share certificates issued in each such transaction.
+None of the foregoing transactions involved any underwriters, underwriting discounts or commissions, or any public offering, and the Registrant believes that each such transaction was exempt from the registration requirements of the Securities Act in reliance on either Section 3(a)(9) of the Securities Act, Rule 701 promulgated under the Securities Act, as transactions pursuant to a compensatory benefit plan approved by the Registrant's board of directors, Section 4(a)(2) of the Securities Act, as transactions which did not constitute sales of securities under the Securities Act.
+Each recipient of securities issued in the transactions that were deemed to be exempt in reliance upon Section 4(a)(2) of the Securities for investment only and not with a view to, or for resale in connection with, any distribution thereof, and appropriate legends were affixed to the share certificates issued in each such transaction.
 In each case, the recipient received adequate information regarding the Registrant or had adequate access, through his or her relationship with the Registrant, to information about the Registrant.